 - February (from 1st to 28th) for master candidates (foreign applicants)

-- May for bachelor and master candidates (applicants with a French degree)
+- May (from 2nd to 30th) for bachelor and master candidates (applicants with a French degree)

 TSE PhD placements

 - ABIDI Nordine - Economist, European Central Bank

 - ALIK LAGRANGE Arthur - Economist, World Bank, Office of Chief Economist in the Africa Region